All Episodes

 There isn't a person at this table who agrees with you that we're in a quagmire and that there's no end in sight.

-From the beginning of this, we have recognized that this is a tough business.
+From the beginning of this, we have recognized that this is a tough business, it is difficult, that it is dangerous, and that it is not predictable.

-Third, the Issue of a guerrilla war.
+Third, the issue of a guerrilla war.

 I mean, my goodness, I don't think it's a guerrilla war.